janraasch/janraaschcom/content/resume.md

 Role: Fullstack Web-Developer.

-At tolingo I head the opportunity to grow from a Frontend / JavaScript engineer to a full-fledged Fullstack Web Developer.
+At tolingo I had the opportunity to grow from a Frontend / JavaScript engineer to a full-fledged Fullstack Web Developer.

 We were a small team of 2-3 engineers working on the internal software stack and the customer-facing web-shop.